Configuring a Password Policy

 Configuring a password policy is an Enterprise Only feature.

-You can configure a password policy, including policies on password expiration, reuse, and complexity, by configuring the following system variables on all aggregator nodes - see How to Update System Variables.
+You can configure a password policy, including policies on password expiration, reuse, and complexity, by configuring the following engine variables on all aggregator nodes - see the engine variables overview.

 password_expiration_seconds: The time in seconds before a password expires.
 The default value is

 0, which indicates that passwords will never expire.

 expire_root_password: Specifies whether the root password can expire.
 The default value is